 Step 5: Click on Storage then click on Clear Cache.

-5. Compress the video for Lower Size Then Upload
+5. Compress the video for a Lower Size Then Upload

 The videos that are longer take much more time to upload than the shorter videos as their size is way bigger.
 Moreover, the longer videos are the ones that generally get stuck while you’re trying to upload them.

-Therefore, it is better to compress the longer videos to trim and make them shorter before uploading to reduce their size.
+Therefore, it is better to compress the longer videos to trim and make them shorter before uploading to reduce its Size.

 Frequently Asked Questions: